semanticdata/obsidian-pomodoro/docs/installation.md

 # Installation

+To install PomoBar, you can either use the Obsidian Community Plugins browser or install it manually.

-## From Obsidian Community Plugins (Recommended)
+## Installing from the Community Plugins Browser

-1. Open Obsidian Settings → Community Plugins
+1. Open the Obsidian settings.
-2. Disable Safe Mode if enabled
+2. Go to the "Community plugins" tab.
-3. Browse and search for "PomoBar"
+3. Click "Browse" and search for "PomoBar".
-4. Install and enable the plugin
+4. Click "Install" and then "Enable".

 ## Manual Installation

-1. Download the latest release files from the [GitHub releases page](https://github.com/semanticdata/obsidian-pomodoro/releases):
+1. Download the latest release from the [GitHub releases page](https://github.com/semanticdata/obsidian-pomodoro/releases).
-   - `main.js`
-   - `manifest.json`
-   - `styles.css`
-2. Create a new folder in your vault: `.obsidian/plugins/pomobar/`
-3. Copy all three files to this folder
-4. Reload Obsidian (Ctrl/Cmd + R)
-5. Go to Settings → Community Plugins and enable "PomoBar"
+2. Extract the downloaded zip file into your Obsidian vault's `.obsidian/plugins` directory.
+3. Reload Obsidian and enable the plugin in the settings.

 ## Verification